Zinc

-Brass, an alloy of copper and zinc in various proportions, was used as early as the third millennium BC in the Aegean area and the region which currently includes Iraq, the United Arab Emirates, Kalmykia, Turkmenistan and Georgia.
+Brass, an alloy of copper and zinc in various proportions, was used as early as the third millennium BCE in the Aegean area and the region which currently includes Iraq, the United Arab Emirates, Kalmykia, Turkmenistan and Georgia.
 In the second millennium BC it was used in the regions currently including West India, Uzbekistan, Iran, Syria, Iraq, and Israel.
 Zinc metal was not produced on a large scale until the 12th century in India, though it was known to the ancient Romans and Greeks.
-The mines of Rajasthan have given definite evidence of zinc production going back to the 6th century BC.
-To date, the oldest evidence of pure zinc comes from Zawar, in Rajasthan, as early as the 9th century AD when a distillation process was employed to make pure zinc.
-Alchemists burned zinc in air to form what they called "philosopher's wool" or "white snow".
+The mines of Rajasthan have given definite archeological evidence of zinc production harking back to the 6th century BCE.
+The oldest man-made pure zinc comes from Zawar, Rajasthan, as early as the 9th century AD, when a distillation process was utilized to make virtually pure zinc.
+Alchemists would burn zinc metal in air to form what they called "philosopher's wool" or "white snow" (zinc oxide, ZnO).

 The element was probably named by the alchemist Paracelsus after the German word Zinke (prong, tooth).
 German chemist Andreas Sigismund Marggraf is credited with discovering pure metallic zinc in 1746.
-Work by Luigi Galvani and Alessandro Volta uncovered the electrochemical properties of zinc by 1800.
-Corrosion-resistant zinc plating of iron (hot-dip galvanizing) is the major application for zinc.
-Other applications are in electrical batteries, small non-structural castings, and alloys such as brass.
-A variety of zinc compounds are commonly used, such as zinc carbonate and zinc gluconate (as dietary supplements), zinc chloride (in deodorants), zinc pyrithione (anti-dandruff shampoos), zinc sulfide (in luminescent paints), and dimethylzinc or diethylzinc in the organic laboratory.
+By 1800, work done by Luigi Galvani and Alessandro Volta had uncovered the electrochemical properties of zinc.

+Plating of corrosion-resistant zinc on iron, achieved by a process named hot-dip galvanization, is the major application for zinc.
+Other applications include electrical batteries, small non-structural casts, and alloys such as brass.
+A variety of zinc compounds are commonly used, such as zinc carbonate, zinc gluconate (as dietary supplements), zinc chloride (in deodorants), zinc pyrithione (anti-dandruff shampoos), and zinc sulfide (in luminescent paints).
+In addition, dimethylzinc and diethylzinc are used for the chemical syntheses of organic compounds.

 Characteristics

 Physical properties

 Zinc is a bluish-white, lustrous, diamagnetic metal, though most common commercial grades of the metal have a dull finish.
 It is somewhat less dense than iron and has a hexagonal crystal structure, with a distorted form of hexagonal close packing, in which each atom has six nearest neighbors (at 265.9 pm) in its own plane and six others at a greater distance of 290.6 pm.
 The metal is hard and brittle at most temperatures but becomes malleable between 100 and 150 °C. Above 210 °C, the metal becomes brittle again and can be pulverized by beating.
 Zinc is a fair conductor of electricity.
-For a metal, zinc has relatively low melting (419.5 °C) and boiling point (907 °C).
-The melting point is the lowest of all the d-block metals aside from mercury and cadmium; for this reason among others, zinc, cadmium, and mercury are often not considered to be transition metals like the rest of the d-block metals.
+For a metal, zinc has relatively low melting (419.53 °C) and boiling point (907 °C).
+This melting point is the lowest of all the d-block metals aside from mercury and cadmium.
+For this reason among others, zinc, cadmium, and mercury are often not considered to be transition metals like the rest of the d-block metals.

-Many alloys contain zinc, including brass.
+Many alloys contain zinc, the most famous example being brass.
 Other metals long known to form binary alloys with zinc are aluminium, antimony, bismuth, gold, iron, lead, mercury, silver, tin, magnesium, cobalt, nickel, tellurium, and sodium.
 Although neither zinc nor zirconium is ferromagnetic, their alloy, ZrZn_{2}, exhibits ferromagnetism below 35 K.